alteryx/promote-r-client/README.md

 - `auth_token` Personal access token string associated with a private package's repository (only works when `src = 'github'`, recommended usage is to include PAT in the URL parameter while using `src='git'`)
 - `url` A valid URL pointing to a remote hosted git repository (recommended)
 - `ref`	The git branch, tag, or SHA of the package to be installed (SHA recommended)
-- `subdir` The subdirectory of a git repository holding the package to install
+- `subdir` The subdirectory path of a git repository holding the package to install

 **Examples:**